avaneev/biteopt/README.md

 position with a probabilistically lower objective function value.

-The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of test functions.
+The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of 2-10 dimensional test functions.
 Another benefit is a low convergence time which depends on the complexity of the objective function.
 Like many stochastic optimization strategies with fast convergence, this strategy can't solve problems with narrow or rogue optimums.
 Harder problems may require dozens of optimization attempts to reach optimum.

 ### Notes ###

-This strategy was tested on 120+ classic 2-dimensional and 30-dimensional optimization problems and performed well.
+This strategy was tested on 300+ classic 2-10 dimensional optimization problems and performed well.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.
+This strategy offers a very fast convergence on 2-3 dimensional problems, moderate speed of convergence on 4-10 dimensional problems, and very slow convergence speed on >10 dimensional problems, usually 10 times slower than the best competing strategies.
+However, on 2-3 dimensional problems there is little competition to this strategy.

 This strategy was compared with results of this paper (on 242 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp)